stellar-admin/website/input/docs/authorization.md

 You can refer to the [Authorization sample](https://github.com/stellar-admin/samples/tree/master/Authorization) for a demonstration on how to implement this.
 For more information on creating authorization policies, refer to [Policy-based authorization in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies).

+## Authorizing access to specific resources and actions

-**Please note:** It is not currently possible to authorize access to specific resources and actions.
+It is not currently possible to authorize access to specific resources and actions.
 This is on the roadmap and we plan to add this ability in the future.